-Help children take in and interpret what is happening in the world around them.
+Help children take in and interpret what is happening in the world around them with our selection of sensory integration toys.
 Sensory integration is the ability to take in and interpret information from the senses.
 When children process sights, sounds, texture, smell, taste, and movement, they get a complete picture of what is happening around them.
 Children with sensory processing issues may struggle with lights, noise, or textures of clothing.

-Sensory integration toys helps children strengthen their ability to receive sensory stimulation and relate them to previous experiences.
+Autism sensory toys help children strengthen their ability to receive sensory stimulation and relate them to previous experiences.
 Many children on the autism spectrum crave sensory input.
 The products on this page help children explore and experience tactile, visual, auditory, and physical movement.

 Hear Their Story